scmacdon/AWSBlog/README.md

 + **DynamoDBEnhanced** - A Java class that injects data into an Amazon DynamoDB table by using the DynamoDB enchanced client API.
 + **PublishTextSMS** - A Java class that sends a text message.
 + **Greeting** - A Java class that represents the model for the application.
-+ **GreetingController** - A Java class that repeesents the controller for this application.
++ **GreetingController** - A Java class that represents the controller for this application.

 **Note**: The **GreetingApplication** class must be placed into the **com.example** package.